Loading...

 Exam Patterns of CAT and XAT:

-The table below lists the differences between the CAT and XAT's sections, length and marking scheme:
+The table below lists the differences between the CAT and XAT's sections, time duration, total questions and marking scheme:

 CAT